 were considered to be this, with historical rulers, dragons, dwarfs, sometimes gods figuring in countless heroic epics and romances.
 Asian fiction subverts this trope somewhat

-, due to the prevalence of ancient records and artifacts and the fact that the culture was humming along in Medieval Stasis
+, due to the prevalence of ancient records and artefacts and the fact that the culture was humming along in Medieval Stasis

 For alternate visions of the past, see Arabian Nights Days